OS native parental controls

 Strengthen WhitelistVideo's protection by configuring your operating system's built-in parental controls.

-Important: WhitelistVideo's Advanced Protection is the primary way to prevent bypassing.
-These native controls provide an additional layer of security.
+Important: WhitelistVideo's Advanced Protection is the primary way to prevent bypassing on desktop computers.
+Native parental controls provide an additional layer of security.
+For mobile devices (iOS/Android), native parental controls are required for complete protection.

 Disclaimer: The guides in this section are provided as general guidance and may not reflect the latest changes to each platform's interface or policies.
-Microsoft Family Safety, Google Family Link, and Apple Screen Time are third-party services not affiliated with WhitelistVideo.
+Apple Screen Time, Google Family Link, and Microsoft Family Safety are third-party services not affiliated with WhitelistVideo.
 Please refer to the official documentation for each platform for the most accurate and up-to-date instructions.

 Why configure OS parental controls?

-• Restrict app installation - Prevent downloading alternative browsers
+- Restrict app installation - Prevent downloading alternative browsers or apps

 Setup process overview